nogibjj/AfagR_individual_project2/README.md

 [![Build binary release](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/release.yml/badge.svg)](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/release.yml)
 [![Tests](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/tests.yml/badge.svg)](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/tests.yml)

+Rust_SQLite_CLI.pdf

-# rust-python SQLite comparison
+# Rust CLI Binary with SQLite

 This rust project implements SQLite queries through the rusqlite crate.
 This implementation is done in parallel with a previous python sqlite project so that the performance increase can be measured.
 The python project can be referenced at this repository link: https://github.com/johncoogan53/sqlite-lab_John-Coogan and metrics for its ouput will be shown below.
+This project also implements dynamic local database queries through the command line via the clap crate.

 ## Project description
 This rust project uses video game sales data taken from kaggle in a similar fashion as the python project.
 It contains a lib.rs file which creates a rusqlite table, imports the csv data to the database, and queries that database.
 The main.rs file simply calls each of those lib functions while running a profiler for performance metrics.